The Art of Gifting: Unusual Souvenirs from Moscow

 For the full experience, visit the Alyonka flagship store at Rozhdestvenka Street, 5/7с2, just a short walk from the Bolshoi Theatre.
 If you're exploring other iconic areas, you'll find charming branches on Strastnoy Boulevard, 2, in the Сentral Сhildren's Store and on the bustling Arbat Street, 1.
 These bright, candy-themed shop is filled with classic Russian chocolates, gift boxes, and limited-edition sweets — a perfect place to pick up edible souvenirs from Moscow.

 Completing the sweet tour, the Moscow Tea Shop at Bolshaya Dmitrovka Street, 21/7, is a perfect next stop.
 Here, you can discover a wide selection of teas from the local "Moscow Tea Time" brand, perfectly paired with traditional confectionery from the capital.
-The shop thoughtfully offers international guests menus available in several languages.
-Meanwhile, a special children's area, created in collaboration with the beloved Soyuzmultfilm studio, ensures that even the youngest visitors have a delightful time.
+Also don't miss the Candy box Pavilion — the flagship Tea House of Summer in Moscow festival, where you can taste and buy sweets and tea!

 Unique Merchandise from Museums